 - Record keeping is required

 It is important that we understand the impact of the square metre regulation on the School’s capacity to run its sporting program in a safe context.
 Further information relating to this will be provided by our Director of Sport.

-We are excited by the possibilities of our Performing Arts Program this year and look forward with great enthusiasm to the 2021 School Production of Mama Mia.
+We are excited by the possibilities of our Performing Arts Program this year.
 We must understand however, that the context may change by this time, and so we should put in place all necessary precautions to enable our students to perform.